On topological states and secular equations for quantum-graph eigenvalues: Structure and fixed vectors of the bond-scattering matrix

 \end{enumerate} \end{thm}

 \begin{rem} The operator on the left side of \eqref{harm1form} is the normalized Laplacian on discrete $1$-forms, also known as the ``{\em 1-down Laplacian},'' and thus such $x$ are discrete harmonic $1$-forms, or, in the terminology of \cite{BeLo}, ``{\em circulations}.''
-The operator $\extd_s\mathcal{D}^{-1}\extd^*_t $ is an asymmetric variant of the normalized Laplacian on forms as given on the left side of \eqref{harm1form}.
-Much of Theorem \ref{FixedSvecs} is standard lore about harmonic $1$-forms, which we have adapted to account for edge orientaitons and to connect these objects to $\mathcal{S}$.
+The operator $\extd_s\mathcal{D}^{-1}\extd^*_t $ appearing in \eqref{Sdef} is an asymmetric variant of the normalized Laplacian on forms as given on the left side of \eqref{harm1form}.
+Parts of Theorem \ref{FixedSvecs} is standard lore about harmonic $1$-forms, which we have adapted to account for edge orientations and to connect these objects to $\mathcal{S}$.
 See \cite{Sun08,Lim20} for more about discrete harmonic $1$-forms. \end{rem}

 \begin{proof}

 \begin{enumerate}[(A)] \item Suppose that $\mathcal{S}x = x$ and $\tau x = x$.
 It follows that $\extd_s \mathcal{D}^{-1}\extd^*_t x = x$.
 We calculate

 By Cauchy's inequality,